SpectronX/ESP32/Webserver Service/README.md

 from = "localhost:8180"
 to = "target:80"

 The 'from' parameter specifies the address and port that my computer would use to access the server.
-The 'to' parameter specifies the port to access the simulated ESP32, allowing the browser to connect to the web server on the ESP32.
+The 'to' parameter specifies the port through which access to the simulated ESP32 would be made, allowing the browser to connect to the web server on the ESP32.